Black Mountain Employee Benefits (BMEB) Ltd Terms of Business Agreement

 Payment of Premiums

-You must provide settlement with cleared funds of all monies due in good time, direct to a partner in accordance with the payment date(s) as specified in either the policy documentation or other relevant payment documentation (payment date).
+You must provide settlement with cleared funds of all monies due in good time, direct to an Insurer in accordance with the payment date(s) as specified in either the policy documentation or other relevant payment documentation (payment date).
 Failure to pay by the payment date may lead to insurers cancelling your policy.
+Premiums will include insurance premium tax at the prevailing rate (where applicable).

 Client Money

-We do not hold client money in any way instead this must be paid directly to the partner involved.
+We do not hold client money in any way instead this must be paid directly to the insurer.

 Our Remuneration